hackclub/hackclub/workshops/platformer/README.md

 - Add jewels to collect for bonus points.
 Hint, it's just like obstacles, except instead of dying when you hit one, you gain a score boost.
 - Change the terrain
 - Modify the camera motion to be independent of the player.
 Instead of losing when you hit an obstacle, you lose when you get stuck and end up off-screen on the left.

+Make sure to commit and push each new thing you code so it shows up online at `USERNAME.github.io/platformer/`.

 **Examples:**